When your module starts you’ll have access to its unique assessment guide, which will detail what you need to do on each assignment.

 - Your EMA/emTMA deadline will always be fixed.

 - If your module has an EMA or emTMA, you won’t normally have an exam as well.

-- The final assessed task on some modules.
+- Exams are the final assessed task on some modules.

 - Your exam date will be fixed, and you will need to attend one of our allocated exam centres in the UK or Europe.